 dreams.
 Maybe cars are scarier than dinosaurs though, at least for

 squirrels (if not humans).
-Peak oil has all kinds of profound
+Civilization climax has all kinds of profound

 Extinction happens.